timescale/tiger-slack/ingest/README.md

 ### Code Quality Standards

-The project uses ruff for both linting and formatting with the following configuration:
+The project uses ruff for both linting and formatting.
-- **Line length**: 88 characters
-- **Linting rules**: pycodestyle, Pyflakes, pyupgrade, flake8-bugbear, isort, and more
-- **Auto-formatting**: Enabled with docstring code formatting
-- **Type checking**: Available via mypy (if configured)
+Refer to [pyproject.toml](/ingest/pyproject.toml) for specifics.

 All code should pass `just lint` and `just format` checks before committing.